 If you continue west from Cres town harbour, you reach the Lungomare seaside promenade that leads to the town’s pebbly beach.
 In the opposite direction you get to the town marina, and beyond that to a beautiful natural seaside walk along the wide bay of Cres town.

 The southern part of Cres island has the former regional capital of Osor.
 As a major trading port, ‘Apsorus’ was the largest Roman town on the Croatian Adriatic after Pula.
 Since then, Osor has been in decline, although its Archaelogical Museum (open 10am-1pm, 7-11pm Tue-Sun, 10kn) shows that medieval Osor was still sizeable.

-In between north and south are the ancient villages of Lubenice and Valun, both with nice beaches; and Martinščica, a small tourist development centred around a 16th century monastery and a good pebbly beach.
-The 4,000-year-old settlement of Lubenice is home to 20 ageing souls and crumbling stone buildings, including a Romanesque chapel used as storage space.
+In between north and south are the ancient villages of Lubenice and Valun, both with nice beaches; and Martinščica, a small tourist development centred around a 16th-century monastery and a good pebbly beach.
+The 4,000-year-old settlement of Lubenice is home to 20 aging souls and crumbling stone buildings, including a Romanesque chapel used as storage space.
 On the jagged coast, a series of secluded pebble coves are reached by a steep footpath leading through the underbrush.
 Nearby Valun is a charming fishing village whose parish church contains the Valun Tablet.
 Its inscription from the 11th century is an early example of the ancient local tongue of Glagolitic.

 In the middle of the island, freshwater Lake Vrana, its surface above sea level, its depths below the sea bottom, supplies both Cres and Lošinj with fresh drinking water and is therefore strictly off-limits to visitors.
 You can admire the view though and look out for the endangered Eurasian Griffon Vultures which sometimes fly overhead.
 Porozina at the northern tip is the main point of entry from the little port of Brestova, on the Istria-Kvarner border.